Philbert-Baby/Phil_Data_Portfolio/README.md

-# Phil_Data_Portfolio
-I specialise in data analysis, visualization, and automation, using SQL, Python, and BI tools to transform data into insights.
-My projects include real-time dashboards, ETL pipelines, process automation, and predictive analytics.
-Passionate about optimising workflows and driving data-driven decisions!
+Welcome to my data portfolio!
+I specialise in data analysis, visualisation, and automation, leveraging my skills in SQL, Python, and BI tools to transform raw data into actionable insights.

+What I Do:
+1. Data Analysis & Reporting – Extract, clean, and analyze complex datasets to uncover trends and drive business decisions.
+2. Data Engineering – Build and optimize ETL pipelines, ensuring efficient data processing and storage.
+3. Visualisation & Dashboarding – Develop interactive dashboards using Power BI / Tableau to enable real-time data-driven decision-making.
+4. Process Automation – Streamline workflows using Python, SQL, and APIs to improve reporting efficiency and reduce manual effort.

+What You’ll Find Here:
+📊 Real-Time Dashboards – Dynamic visualizations tracking key business metrics.
+🔄 ETL & Data Pipelines – Efficient data workflows for seamless processing.
+📈 Data Science Projects – Predictive modeling and trend analysis.
+🛠 Automation Scripts – Python-based solutions to enhance productivity.

+I am passionate about using data to solve problems and optimise business operations.
+Feel free to explore my projects, and let’s connect!